silenttundre/Capstone_DisasterConnect/README.md

 (Note: You will need to get your own OPENAI_API_KEY)

 # To run it:
-You will need to create a python environment and pip install the following libraries:
+You will need to create a python environment and pip install -r requirements.txt: